The monoid algebra of all relations on a finite set: Examples

 In this case, the algebra $\CR_X$ has dimension $2^{3^2}=512$.
 The sum of the last column of this table is equal to 470, so we recover the dimension of the radical 42=512-470.

-\subsect{Example} For $|X|= 4$, the algebra $\CR_X$ has dimension $2^{4^2}=65,\!536$.
+For $|X|\geq 4$, the algebra $\CR_X$ has dimension greater than or equal to $2^{4^2}=65,\!536$.
 The direct computation of the radical of such a big algebra seems out of reach of usual computers.
-However, using the formula of Theorem~\ref{Jacobson} and the structure of the 16 posets of cardinality 4, one can show by hand that the radical of $\CR_X$ has dimension $32,\!616$ when $|X|=4$.
+However, using the formula of Theorem~\ref{Jacobson} and the structure of the 16 posets of cardinality 4, one can show that the radical of $\CR_X$ has dimension $32,616$ when $|X|=4$.

-For larger values of $n=|X|$, a computer calculation using Theorem~\ref{Jacobson} yields the following values for the dimension of $J(\CR_X)$:

-We leave the reader compare these values to the values $\dim \CR_X=2^{n^2}$ and deduce the dimension of the semi-simple algebra $\CR_X/J(\CR_X)$.

 Serge Bouc, CNRS-LAMFA, Universit\'e de Picardie - Jules Verne,\\ 33, rue St Leu, F-80039 Amiens Cedex~1, France.\\ {\tt serge.bouc@u-picardie.fr}

 Jacques Th\'evenaz, Section de math\'ematiques, EPFL, \\ Station~8, CH-1015 Lausanne, Switzerland.\\ {\tt Jacques.Thevenaz@epfl.ch}